 As of November 2014 I have also made a dipole for 60 metres which generally has a better signal to noise ratio, and better reports received and given over the Inverted L. I still make use of the L though, sometimes is does give an advantage on 60 metres.

 I operate portable on 60 metres when I get the chance, with a Yaesu FT817and a portable inverted V, usually from Dartmoor

 I keep a watch on the top part of the band on a regular basis always up for a sked or some antenna tests on this band!

 9 to 1 transformer on shed wall, simple earth rods, far end of wire on a handy tree, supported near the end by a 6 metre fibre glass pole.

-Below, River Dart, where I love to kayak (when weather and time permits) with my family.
+Dartmoor above, and River Dart below, where I love to kayak (when weather and time permits) with my family.

 Trevina, sadly no longer with us but remains in our thoughts, guarding the antennas!

 A thing of beauty!